grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Another ping rang through the boat.

 "Fuck!"
 Said Percy.
 "You know Hemi, I just can't fucking figure what the deal is?
-Why the fuck are they so damn persistent in coming after us?"
+Why the fuck are they so fucking persistent in coming after us?"

 "It is strange.
 The Authorities often aggressively patrol their own waters.
 But the tension between them means they don't cross each other's lines.
 Almost always when we see an Authority craft after us over a long distance it's simply because they have claimed new territory from another Authority, and we didn't know it.
 In this case...
 I am fairly certain they have chased us from one Authority territory into another, yet they mysteriously persist."